Morpho-lang/morpho/morpho5/docs/dictionary.md

                  "New York" : "Albany",
                  "Vermont" : "Montpelier" }

-Lookup values by a given key with index notation:
+Look up values by a given key with index notation:

     print dict["Vermont"]